Rack and Pinion Constraint

 RB in the figure, is the radius

 that the pinion would have if it was reduced to a friction cylinder in contact with

 a brick approximation of the rack.

 Gear constraints occur in closed kinematic loops.
 The figure shows the closed-loop topology of a simple rack-and-pinion model.
 Joint blocks connect the rack and pinion bodies to a common fixture or carrier, defining the maximum degrees of freedom between them.
-A Rack and Pinion Constraint block connects the rack and pinion bodies, eliminating one degree of freedom and effectively coupling the rack and pinion motions.
+A Rack and Pinion Constraint block connects the rack and pinion bodies.

 The block imposes special restrictions on the relative positions and orientations of the gear connection frames.
 The restrictions ensure that the gears assemble only at distances and angles suitable for meshing.
 The block enforces the restrictions during model assembly, when it first attempts to place the gears in mesh, but relies on the remainder of the model to keep the gears in mesh during simulation.